CIMAM 2017 Annual Conference

 To begin to address these issues, discussions at the CIMAM 2017 Annual Conference will start by considering the role of the city on Day 1.
 It considers the importance of cities for art, identity and history within the context of the national, regional, international and supranational.
 Can we speak of the contemporary city as sanctuary, as we speak of the museum as sanctuary?
 If contemporary political crises are inextricable from the politics of centres versus peripheries, can cities and the urban-international (art) elite be both the problem and the solution?

-Learning from Southeast Asia
+Re-Learning Southeast Asia

 On Day 2, the conference focuses on the multifarious cultural and artistic contexts of Southeast Asia.
 It looks at the specificity of art museums and spaces in the region to consider their driving forces: what are some of the positions adopted by institutions, artists and agents in this part of the world?
 What are some of the lessons we can learn from Southeast Asia, a political construct as imaginary as it is intractable?

-What and How do Museums Collect?
+What do Museums Collect, and How?